AustinCodingAcademy/react-redux-actions-practice/README.md

   * This is where mapStateToProps and mapDispatchToProps should be
   * This is where you should do the connecting
   * Export the container

 ### Create these Containers that care about what the data is
-  * import connect from react-redux into all components
+  * Import connect from react-redux into all containers
+  * Import the appropriate component into the container
-  * create mapStateToProps function
+  * Create mapStateToProps function
-  * call the connect function
+  * Call the connect function
   * SpecialTextContainer.js
     * map a prop called `text` to the state `specialText`
   * UsersContainer.js